SUNRISE: The rich molecular inventory of high-redshift dusty galaxies revealed by broadband spectral line surveys: A detailed look at the detected molecules and a comparison of the two sources

 It is also worth noting the similarities and differences between the two sources.
-Despite their different SEDs, Table\,\ref{tab:h2oparam} shows that the extended circumnuclear disks have similar characteristics in \apm\ and NCv1.143.
+Despite their different SEDs, the extended circumnuclear disks have similar characteristics in \apm\ and NCv1.143 (see Table\,\ref{tab:h2oparam}).
 For the compact core, most of the parameters in Table\,\ref{tab:h2oparam} are also similar between \apm\ and NCv1.143.
 However, the dust temperature and infrared-luminosity of the core in \apm\ are significantly higher than those in NCv1.143.
-As shown in Fig.\,\ref{fig:h2o-model-apm} \& Fig.\,\ref{fig:h2o-model-nc}, the compact nuclear core in \apm\ is dominating the total infrared luminosity of the entire galaxy, while in NCv1.143, the extended circumnuclear disk has a much larger contribution to the total infrared luminosity.
-Therefore, as diagnosed by the \hto\ lines, the main difference between the two sources is a much more prominent and powerful nuclear core component, indicating the ``turn-on'' phase of the extreme QSO in \apm, which may be a short-lived phenomenon.
+As shown in Figs.\,\ref{fig:h2o-model-apm} and \ref{fig:h2o-model-nc}, the compact nuclear core in \apm\ is dominating the total infrared luminosity of the entire galaxy, while in NCv1.143, the extended circumnuclear disk has a much larger contribution to the total infrared luminosity.
+Therefore, as diagnosed by the \hto\ lines, the main difference between the two sources is a much more prominent and powerful nuclear core component, indicating the ``turn-on'' phase of the extreme quasar in \apm, which may be a short-lived phenomenon.